- 6 Simple Steps to Make a Website in 2020

 Recommendations regarding the content:

-- Homepage – On homepage, you should include the name of your business, where you are located, and a simple pitch that includes a few lines about what makes you unique and/or why customers should choose your business.
+- Homepage – On the homepage, you should include the name of your business, where you are located, and a simple pitch that includes a few lines about what makes you unique and/or why customers should choose your business.

 - Products or Services – This page should offer details about the products you sell or services you provide.
-Spend one to five sentences describing each type of product or service you offer and then list their prices.
+Spend one to five sentences describing each type of product or service you offer, and then list their prices.

 - About Us – Provide your company background and list organizational memberships like the Better Business Bureau.
 Also, include customer testimonials; these help your company build more trust and credibility.

 - Blog – Create an editorial calendar to determine the blog content that will help you connect with your customers and community.

 - Contact Us – Your address, email, phone number, your opening hours, and links to any social media accounts such as Twitter and Facebook should appear on this page.
 You should also embed a Google map, if applicable.

 Creating visual web designs is a hard thing to do.
 In fact, we’d say that online there are more examples of terrible designs than good ones.
 Don’t let your website be the bad one.

 This is not a guide for professional designers, but it will give you some tips that in our opinion always work: